gdmain7/Gettingandcleaningdata/CodeBook.md

 ### Cleaning the data

-1. Merge the trimmed data set with the activity_name file to bring the activity names (instead of numerical references)
+1. Merge the trimmed data set with the activity_name file to bring into the trimmed dataset the activity names (instead of the existing numerical references)
-2. Remove the activity_id column (as this is now redundant given it is named)
+2. Remove the activity_id column (as this is now redundant given it is named in the above step)
 3. Re-label the column headings by replacing abbreviations as follows:
-+ re-label t and f with time and frequency indicators
++ re-label references to t and f with the words time and frequency
 + re-label the columns to make the titles more readable in plain language (including Acc to Accelerometer, Gyro to Gyroscope, Mag to Magnitude and BodyBody to Body)
-+ Remove the () marks after the mean and std indicators and change mean and std to Mean and StdDEv respectively
++ Remove the () marks after the mean and std indicators and change mean and std to Mean and StdDev respectively

 ### Description of the variables in the tidy file (sensor_data_subset.txt)

-The initial tidy data set prior to the creation of the final submitted file (finaldata) contained 10299 rows and 68 columns of data, including:
+1. The initial tidy data set prior to the creation of the final submitted file (finaldata) contained 10299 rows and 68 columns of data, and included the folowing:

-+ an activity label (activity_name): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
++ an activity column (activity_name): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 + an identifier of the subject who carried out the experiment (subject_id): numbered 1 to 30
-+ 66 feature vector with time and frequency domain signal variables (numeric)
++ 66 columns (feature vector) with time and frequency domain signal variables (all numeric)

-The final tidy data set (alldatamean) outputted to sensor_data_subset.txt contained 180 rows and 68 columns of data, including:
+2. The final tidy data set (alldatamean) comprises the average for each activity and each subject and has been outputted to sensor_data_subset.txt.
+This contains 180 rows and 68 columns of data, comprising:

-+ an activity label (activity_name): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
++ an activity column (activity_name): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 + an identifier of the subject who carried out the experiment (subject_id): numbered 1 to 30
-+ 66 feature vector with time and frequency domain signal variables (numeric)
++ 66 columns (feature vector) with time and frequency domain signal variables (numeric)